Three Latvian climbers die in fall from Mount McKinley in Alaska

 Sign up now: Get ST's newsletters delivered to your inbox

-May 29 - Three Latvian climbers fell to their deaths on Mount McKinley in Alaska's Denali National Park and Preserve, while a fourth team member survived and was rescued, a climbing organization from their home country said on Friday.
+Three Latvian climbers fell to their deaths on Mount McKinley in Alaska’s Denali National Park and Preserve in the US, while a fourth team member survived and was rescued, a climbing organisation from their home country said on May 29.

-The National Park Service reported that four climbers from a seven-member expedition suffered a fall on Wednesday in the vicinity of Denali Pass, located about 2,100 feet (640.1 metres) below the 20,310-foot summit of McKinley, North America's tallest peak.
+The National Park Service reported that four climbers from a seven-member expedition suffered a fall on May 27 in the vicinity of Denali Pass, located about 640m below the 6,190m summit of McKinley, North America’s highest peak.

-The survivor was rescued on Thursday from a mountain basin at 17,200 feet and later transferred to an air ambulance for transport to a hospital, the Park Service said.
+The survivor was rescued on May 28 from a mountain basin at 5,242m and later transferred to an air ambulance for transport to a hospital, the Park Service said.

 The agency gave few additional details and made no mention of the climbers’ nation of origin.

-The Latvian Mountaineering Association named the three deceased climbers as Inese Puceka, Vija Olte, and Renars Kunigs-Salaks, according to a ChatGPT Latvian-to-English translation of the group's statement on its website.
+The Latvian Mountaineering Association named the three dead climbers as Ms Inese Puceka, Ms Vija Olte and Mr Renars Kunigs-Salaks, according to a translation of the group’s statement on its website.

 “This is an indescribably painful and irreversible loss for the entire Latvian climbing community,” the group said in its statement.